deepnetworkgmbh/joseki/TECH_DESIGN.md

 Service-level access to cloud dependencies is abstracted, therefore changing used products later should be possible.

 The current choice is based on the most familiar products/framework of the dev-team at the moment of writing.

+### Supported Blob Storages

+Access to **Blob Storage** service in each application is abstracted to have a possibility to use different implementations.

+At the moment, *Joseki* supports only [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview).

+#### Azure Blob Storage

+During the `scanner` provisioning process, A new folder with name `{scanner-type}-{scanner-id-short-hash}` is created and [Shared Access Signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) token is created with write-only permission. (**TODO:** add SAS token rotation).

+### Supported Messaging Services

+At the moment, only `trivy` scanners are triggered based on messages from **Message Queue** service.
+Access to the service in the scanner is abstracted to have a possibility to use different implementations.

+At the moment, *Joseki* supports only [Azure Queue Storage](https://docs.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction).

+#### Azure Queue Storage

+Access to the Queue Storage is restricted with [shared access signatures (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

+`backend` has `add` permission on `image-scan-requests` queue.

+`trivy` scanner has `process` persmission on `image-scan-requests` queue and `add` permission on `image-scan-requests-quarantine`.

+## Observability

+Each application writes log-events to standard output.
+Logs could be serialized in two formats depending on `LOG_FORMAT` environment variable:

+- plain-text string
+- structured form encoded as `json` string .

+The initial *Joseki* version is not going to support _tracing_ or any kind of _metrics_ exposure.

 ## Development process